fongyk/MultiLayerGraph/README.md

 ## viewpoint

-Aggregate information of neibor nodes to produce a new feature representation for each node.
+Aggregate information of neighbor nodes to produce a new feature representation for each node.
 Tested in image retrieval task.

 ## reference